 Pehr Harbury, PhD

-Dr. Harbury is associate professor of biochemistry at the Stanford School of Medicine.
+Dr. Harbury holds the position of Associate Professor of Biochemistry at the Stanford School of Medicine.
 He is a pioneer in the field of DNA-encoded organic synthesis and was honored with a prestigious MacArthur genius award for his work in this field.
 He is a recipient of the ASBMB Young Investigator Award for outstanding contributions in biochemistry and molecular biology, and an NIH Director’s Pioneer Award.
-He has produced the prototypical DiCE Works instrumentation and protocols in his laboratories at Stanford.
-Dr. Harbury is the chairman of our scientific advisory board.
+His laboratories at Stanford have produced the prototypical DiCE Works instrumentation and protocols.
+Dr. Harbury is a Founder, Member of the Board, and Chairman – Scientific Advisory Board.

 Dr. Harbury received his Ph.D. in chemistry and chemical biology from Harvard University.
 He also conducted his postdoctoral fellowship at the University of California Berkeley.